cardboard-iguana/cardboard-iguana.com/log/2022-11-27-trying-and-failing-to-deploy-a-smart-contract-using-an-ipad-pro.md

 * [Arweave](https://www.arweave.org/)
 * [EIP-721: Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721)

 That all sounds easy enough, but I *also* wanted to try to do this using only my iPad Pro, since I regard that as a more secure computing device than a regular desktop.
 (In fact, I've gradually come to prefer my iPad Pro over my laptop, so it's not *just* about system security.)
-As you can probably guess from the title of this post, I failed to accomplish this particular goal...
-Though I came *very* close to succeeding!
+As you can probably guess from the title of this post, I failed to accomplish this particular goal… Though I came *very* close to succeeding!

 While working on the iPad, I used Safari with the Light Wallet extension for interacting with the Ethereum blockchain.